In an incredible feat of strength and problem solving, saddleback clownfish (Amphiprion polymnus)

 have been filmed working together to move objects across the sea floor for the very first time.

-This remarkable behaviour was captured on camera by the Blue Planet II crew and the footage is being utilised in a scientific study.
+This remarkable behaviour was captured on camera by the Blue Planet II crew

 “What was really cool about this sequence is that clownfish are such a well-known animal that I hope the behaviour